Limb Lengthening.us

 WORLD

-Dr. Paley honorary guest speaker in Ankara, Turkey (June 11-12, 2009) at the Hip Preservation Techniques in Adolescents
+Dr. Paley was honorary guest speaker in Ankara, Turkey.
+At the Hip Preservation Techniques in Adolescents Course which will

-Course which will take place at the Crowne Plaza Hotel.
-This Conference is being Hosted by the Turkish Society of Orthopedics
+take place at the Crowne Plaza Hotel.
+This Conference is being Hosted by the Turkish Society of Orthopedics and Traumatology.

-and Traumatology.
-Dr. Paley will be speaking on 1) Surgical Dislocation for MHE 2) Extreme Acetabular Coverage with the Ganz
+Dr. Paley will be speaking on 1) Surgical Dislocation for MHE 2) Extreme Acetabular Coverage with the Ganz PAO and the

-PAO and the PA-Triple Osteotomy 3) Femoral Head Intra-articular Osteotomy for the Treatment of Coxa Magna and Coxa Plana
+PA-Triple Osteotomy 3) Femoral Head Intra-articular Osteotomy for the Treatment of Coxa Magna and Coxa Plana Deformity 4)

 Pseudarthrosis of the Femoral Neck in CFD Paley Type 2 6) Ligamentum Teres Reconstruction of the Hip for Recalcitrant and